HEP-FCC/fcc-physics/README.md

     make -j 4 install
     cd ..

-Test of the executable **COLIN MAKE SURE FCCEDM IS DEFINED, AND REPLACE WITH make test**
+Creation of an example FCC EDM root file **COLIN MAKE SURE FCCEDM IS DEFINED, AND REPLACE WITH make test**

     ${FCCEDM}/bin/fccedm-write

+Test of the executable:

+    ${FCCEDM}/bin/fccedm-write
     ./install/bin/analysiscpp-read

-Test of the shared library
+Test of the shared library:

-    ${FCCEDM}/bin/fccedm-write
     python -i example-lib/test_macro.py

+## Using pythiafcc

 **COLIN add instructions for pythiafcc**